TheOdinProject/curriculum/ruby_programming/basic_ruby/debugging.md

 isogram?("Odin")
 ~~~

 When your code executes and gets to `binding.pry`, it will open an IRB-like session in your terminal.
 You can then use that session to check the values of anything within the scope of where you included `binding.pry`.
 However, keep in mind that any code written *after* the `binding.pry` statement will not have been evaluated during the Pry session.

+For example, here `original_length` and `string_array` are in scope.
+However, `unique_length` is not in scope, because it is written after `binding.pry` and has not been evaluated yet.

 Thus, adding a `binding.pry` line in our code is similar to creating a breakpoint in JavaScript.

 To see this point in action, try running the following: